danielfett/draft-dpop/main.md

 !---
 Figure: Example JWT content of a `DPoP` proof header {#dpop-proof}

-Note: To keep DPoP simple to implement, only the HTTP method and URI are signed in DPoP proofs.
+Of the HTTP content in the request, only the HTTP method and URI are included in the DPoP JWT, and therefore only these 2 headers of the request are covered by the DPoP proof and its signature.
 The idea is sign just enough of the HTTP data to provide reasonable proof-of-possession with respect to the HTTP request.
 But that it be a minimal subset of the HTTP data so as to avoid the substantial difficulties inherent in attempting to normalize HTTP messages.